Experience life above the Arctic Circle in Finnish Lapland

 Visit the village of Inari, the heart of the Sámi culture

-Inari is the homelands of the Sámi, Europe’s only recognised indigenous people.
+Inari is the homeland of the Sámi, Europe’s only recognised indigenous people.
 The village of Inari is the heart of the Sámi culture in Finland.
 The Sámi Museum, Sámi Cultural centre and Sámi parliament are all located in Inari.
 The Sámi have their own languages and culture, which differ from those of ethnic Finns.
 We’ll stop in Inari enroute to Levi Ski Resort.
 Here you can find out more about Sámi culture with our visit to the museum.

 Visit a traditional Lapland Sámi Shaman